 What Do Security Guards Do?

 And how to apply to become one.
 We’re hiring!
+Check out our careers page.

 We get asked this question often as there is some confusion surrounding what security officers do and how they offer much more than the stereotypical rent-a-cop.
 Do you need temporary or permanent coverage?
 Daytime and/or evening patrols?
 By foot or by vehicle?
 Staff for your events?
 Physical security coverage configurations are designed around your needs.